-Personal and family law cases are so often associated with extremely sensitive and emotional times but Simon's clients can be reassured that Simon will work closely with them and their advisors, to reach an agreement in the best way.
+Personal and family law cases are so often associated with sensitive and emotional times, but Simon’s clients can be reassured by his pragmatic approach to dealing with difficult situations, as well as his extensive experience and ability to empathise with his clients.

 Simon is fiercely protective of each of his client's unique interests.
-This is reflected in his responsive, loyal and caring approach and his up-to-the-minute knowledge of changing law and trends.
+This is reflected in his responsive, loyal, trustworthy, kind and caring approach.
 Much of his work has an international dimension.

-Simon is an experienced family lawyer.
-He has trained as a mediator and as a collaborative lawyer.
+Simon has trained as a mediator and a collaborative divorce lawyer.
 His natural style is to attempt to find an amicable resolution of cases, especially where children are involved.
-Clients are attracted by his calm search for a peaceful remedy.
-He has a sympathetic and empathetic personality.
+Simon is reassuring and helpful in times where clients are suffering difficulty.

-Simon is a chess player, and adopts a similarly strategic and tactical approach to his clients' cases.
-He likes to get clients from A to B in a straight line, without getting bogged down by irrelevant detail and distractions.
-Simon also enjoys the academic challenges often faced by international family law.
+Simon is a chess player and adopts a strategic and tactical approach to his clients' cases.
+He likes to get clients from A to B in a straight line, without getting bogged down by irrelevant detail.
+Simon doesn’t put up with nonsense.

-Simon is sought out and trusted by high profile clients and international celebrities, who naturally require a certain level of excellence, expertise and discretion.
+Simon is sought out and trusted by high profile clients and international celebrities, CEOs and their partners/spouses who naturally require a certain level of excellence, expertise and discretion.
+Simon has a brisk and efficient approach to progressing matters.

 Simon has been ranked in leading independent legal directories Chambers UK and The Legal 500 for many years.
 Some of the most recent coverage says: